Q-processes and asymptotic properties of Markov processes conditioned not to hit moving boundaries: Some behaviors of moving boundaries and quasi-ergodicity

 \subsubsection{Quasi-limiting distribution}

-First we state the following proposition which will be useful to prove the theorem on the existence and the uniqueness of the quasi-limiting distribution. \begin{proposition} Under Assumptions \ref{assumption} and \ref{3}, for any $B \in {\cal E}$, the quantities
+First we state the following proposition which will be useful to prove the theorem on the existence and the uniqueness of the quasi-limiting distribution. \begin{proposition} Under Assumptions (A'), for any $B \in {\cal E}$, the quantities